 In-House Developers and Architects and Business Analysts (BAs) producing in-house applications the users run.
 The people are often working in-house either as employees or consultants.
 A key differentiator is that their applications are typically only used in one company

-Product Developers and Architects and BAs working in a Vendor to design, implement, install and configure the Platform or Application for a User.
+Developers and Architects and BAs working for either Application Providers or Platform Providers in the service of enabling a User workflow.

-Vendor Developers and Architects and BAs working in a Vendor to design and implement the products and services that can be used by In-house Developers and/or Product Developers.

 CTOs, BAs, and other enablers of Users's business needs.